ivalitov/dto-generator/README.md

 }
 ```

-<a name="rules_remarks"></a>
+<a name="boundary"></a>

-### 5. Rule Remarks
+### 5. Boundary

-Rule remarks - refinements for known type generators, to generate boundary values.
+Boundary is used to generate boundary values.
-It is possible to assign remark either to the entire DTO or only to certain fields.
+It is possible to assign boundary parameter either to the every or only to certain DTO fields.

-Rule's remarks:
+Boundary values:

 - MIN_VALUE
 - MAX_VALUE